Bruno Martelotto

 Bruno Sebastián Martelotto (born 11 March 1982) is an Argentine football manager and former player who played as a midfielder.
 He is the current manager of Instituto's reserve team.

 Career

-Born in San Francisco, Córdoba, Martelotto played for MPPJ FC in Malaysian Super League in Malaysia, for Deportes Antofagasta and Ñublense in Primera División in Chile and for AO Kavala and Panetolikos F.C. in Beta Ethniki in Greece.
+Born in San Francisco, Córdoba, Martelotto played for MPPJ FC in Malaysian Super League in Malaysia, for Deportes Antofagasta and Ñublense in Primera División in Chile and for Kavala and Panetolikos in the Beta Ethniki in Greece.

 After playing for Chilean club Santiago Morning in 2011, he returned to Malaysia and joined the Malaysia Premier League club, ATM FA alongside Marlon Alex James.